wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 > "After you have identified your architectural approach, you should use <strong>benchmarking and load testing</strong> data to drive your selection of resource types and configuration options" -- 512 in Amazon's "Performance Efficiency Pillar: AWS Well-Architected Framework (AWS Whitepaper)

 Peter Wayner conducted a <a target="_blank" href="https://www.infoworld.com/article/2613784/benchmarking-amazon-ec2--the-wacky-world-of-cloud-performance.html
 ">cloud benchmarking exercise on AWS in 2013</a> using the <a target="_blank" href="https://github.com/dacapobench">open-source</a> Java-based <a target="_blank" href="http://dacapobench.org/">DaCapo benchmark suite</a>.
-He found that the T1 Micro -- the least expensive virtual servers AWS provides -- ran eight to 10 times slower than the M1 Medium, with more variability, and often failed to complete a task and thus not "enterprise worthy".
+He found that the least expensive virtual server type AWS provides, <strong>T1 Micro ran eight to 10 times slower than the M1 Medium</strong>, with more variability, and often failed to complete a task and thus not "enterprise worthy".

 <a name="BusinessObjective"></a>